Expert medical and surgical care in Thailand

 Carotid endarterectomy in Thailand costs 50–70% less than equivalent procedures in the US ($18,000–$36,000), Australia (A$15,000–A$30,000), and UK (£13,200–£27,000).
 For a life-saving stroke-prevention procedure, the savings are substantial.

-Types of Carotid Surgery in Thailand
+Types of Carotid Surgery

-Two main approaches exist — surgical endarterectomy (the gold standard) and endovascular stenting (for selected cases).
+Two main approaches exist: surgical endarterectomy (the gold standard) and endovascular stenting (for selected cases).
 Your vascular surgeon recommends based on anatomy and risk profile.

 Conventional Carotid Endarterectomy